danielschleindlsperger/clj-shorty/README.md

 - `PORT` - The local port this application runs on.
 Default `8090`
 - `BASE_URL` - The publicly reachable base url of the service.
 Default `http://localhost:8090`
 - `DATABASE_URL` - The JDBC connection string to the Postgres instance.
+- `SESSION_SECRET` - 16 byte secret to encrypt the session data

 ## Getting started